 \subsection{Dynamic sparse GP prediction in MPC}

-In Section \ref{sec:sparse_hv}, it was demonstrated that the sparse GP+ARX model significantly reduces computation time (compared to the standard GP+ARX model) while still improving modeling accuracy (compared to the ARX model) for HV velocity predictions.
-However, integrating GP models into the MPC framework to achieve a reasonable speed or real-time calculations remains a challenge.
-MPC itself is computationally expensive as it requires solving an optimal control problem at each time step while satisfying constraints specified in equations \eqref{eqn:mpc_b}$-$\eqref{eqn:mpc_h}.
-To address this challenge, we implemented a dynamic sparse approximation for the GP-MPC method proposed in \cite{hewing2019} to achieve further speed-up.
+In Section \ref{sec:sparse_hv}, we demonstrated the effectiveness of the sparse GP+ARX model in reducing computation time while improving modeling accuracy for HV velocity predictions compared to the standard GP+ARX and ARX models.
+However, integrating GP models into the MPC framework to achieve real-time calculations remains a challenge.
+MPC itself is computationally expensive as it involves solving an optimal control problem at each time step while satisfying constraints specified in equations \eqref{eqn:mpc_b}--\eqref{eqn:mpc_h}.
+To address this challenge, we implemented a dynamic sparse approximation for the GP-MPC method proposed in \citep{hewing2019} to achieve further speed-up.

 Given the receding horizon feature of MPC, the predictive trajectory at the current time step is similar to the trajectory calculated at the previous time step.
-Therefore, we applied the sparse GP to conduct calculations on the trajectory at the previous time step and used the results to propagate the mean and variance at the current time step by using \eqref{eqn:mpc_d} and \eqref{eqn:mpc_e}.
+Leveraging this observation, we applied the sparse GP to perform calculations on the trajectory obtained at the previous time step.
+We then used the results to propagate the mean and variance at the current time step by utilizing equations \eqref{eqn:mpc_d} and \eqref{eqn:mpc_e}.
 This approach reduces the computational burden by using a single sparse GP prediction for the entire prediction horizon instead of individual predictions for each time step within the horizon.
 Consequently, it enables the GP-MPC scheme to be computationally feasible for real-time applications with fast sampling rates.

-\subsection{Simulations}
+\section{Simulations}

-This section shows the overall control performance improvement due to utilizing the proposed HV model.
-We conducted a simulated case study where the control performance of a mixed vehicle platoon applying the sparse GP-based MPC strategy developed in Sec. \ref{sec:GP-MPC} and a baseline MPC were quantitatively compared.
-All simulations were implemented in MATLAB R2022a on a laptop computer running Ubuntu 20.04.
-The source code for our implementation is available at: \url{https://github.com/CL2-UWaterloo/GP-MPC-of-Platooning}.
+This section aims to elucidate the enhanced control performance gained through employing the proposed HV model.
+We conducted a simulated case study where the control performance of a mixed vehicle platoon implementing the sparse GP-based MPC strategy, as delineated in Sec. \ref{sec:GP-MPC}, and a standard MPC were juxtaposed quantitatively.
+The simulations were all conducted using MATLAB R2022a on an Ubuntu 20.04 laptop.
+The source code is available at the following repository: \url{https://github.com/CL2-UWaterloo/GP-MPC-of-Platooning}.
 It's noteworthy that the AV platoon contained two HVs in all the presented case studies.
 However, the algorithm and codes are engineered to be applicable and scalable to platoons comprising more than two AVs.